 (b) Death or Disability.
 In the case of a death or disability occurring on or after January 1, 2007, if a Member dies while performing qualified military service (as defined in section 414(u) of the Code), the survivors of the Member are entitled to any additional benefits (other than benefit accruals relating to the period of qualified military service) provided under the System as if the Member had resumed and then terminated employment on account of death.

-(c) Benefit Accrual.
-For benefit accrual purposes, the System treats an individual who, on or after January 1, 2007, dies or becomes disabled (as defined under the terms of the System) while performing qualified military service with respect to the Charlotte Fire Department as if the individual had resumed employment in accordance with the individual’s reemployment rights under USERRA, on the day preceding death or disability (as the case may be) and terminated employment on the actual date of death or disability.
+(c) Accrued Benefit.
+For Accrued Benefit purposes, the System treats an individual who, on or after January 1, 2007, dies or becomes disabled (as defined under the terms of the System) while performing qualified military service with respect to the Charlotte Fire Department as if the individual had resumed employment in accordance with the individual’s reemployment rights under USERRA, on the day preceding death or disability (as the case may be) and terminated employment on the actual date of death or disability.
 The System will determine the amount of Member contributions of an individual treated as reemployed under this section for purposes of applying section 414(u)(8)(C) of the Code on the basis of the individual’s average actual employee contributions for the lesser of (i) the 12-month period of service with the Sponsor immediately prior to qualified military service or (ii) if service with the Sponsor is less than such 12-month period, the actual length of continuous service with the Sponsor.

 (d) Differential Wage Payments.
 For years beginning after December 31, 2008, (i) an individual receiving a differential wage payment, as defined by section 3401(h)(2) of the Code, shall be treated as a Member of the Sponsor making the payment; (ii) the differential wage payment shall be treated as compensation; and (iii) the System shall not be treated as failing to meet the requirements of any provision described in section 414(u)(I)(C) of the Code by reason of any contribution or benefit that is based on the differential wage payment.